Gwen Stefani Stuns In Fishnets, Thigh-High Boots, And Tiny Hot Pants For Christmas Performance

 At 49-years-old, Mariah is actually one year younger than Gwen, who celebrated her 50th birthday last month.
 However, Mariah’s first Christmas album was released over two decades before the “Hollaback Girl” singer recorded You Make It Feel Like Christmas.

 Gwen also talked about the magical moment that she conjured up the first song that she wrote for her Christmas album, “Christmas Eve.”
-According to Gwen, she was out for a run when suddenly the tune’s entire chorus and lyrics just popped into her head.
+According to Gwen, she was out for a run when suddenly, the tune’s entire chorus and lyrics just popped into her head.
 Eventually, she had enough holiday songs for an entire album, and now she couldn’t be more thrilled that fans are listening to her voice as they celebrate the holiday season.

 “Christmas for me is a magical time of the year,” Gwen said.
-“To be able to be a musical part of people’s tradition and apart of their holiday and their joy in their house, with the songs that I wrote is just my fantasy.”
+“To be able to be a musical part of people’s tradition and apart [sic] of their holiday and their joy in their house, with the songs that I wrote is just my fantasy.”